 A capital gain is the profit you realize when you sell or exchange property such as real estate or shares of stock.
-If you are a New Jersey resident, all of your capital gains, except gains from the sale of exempt obligations, are subject to this State's income tax.
+If you are a New Jersey resident, all of your capital gains, except gains from the sale of exempt obligations, are subject to tax.

-New Jersey income tax law has uncoupled from certain changes in Federal depreciation and expense deduction limits.
+New Jersey and federal depreciation and expense deduction limits are different.
 A New Jersey depreciation adjustment may be required for assets placed in service on or after January 1, 2004.
-You must complete the Gross Income Tax Depreciation Adjustment Worksheet GIT-DEP
+Complete the Gross Income Tax Depreciation Adjustment Worksheet GIT-DEP to calculate the adjustment.

 If you sold an interest in a partnership, a sole proprietorship, or rental property, you may be required to use a New Jersey adjusted basis.
 If you sold shares in an S corporation, you must use your New Jersey adjusted basis.

-For additional information, refer to the section on Net Gains or Income From Disposition of Property in the New Jersey income tax return instruction booklet, Form NJ-1040
+For more information, see the section on Net Gains or Income From Disposition of Property in the New Jersey Income Tax return instructions.

-For additional information about exempt obligations, refer to Tax Topic Bulletin (GIT-5
+For additional information about exempt obligations, see Tax Topic Bulletin GIT-5 .